 For his part, Flamengo president Landim said: “We are happy to have Jorge Jesus with us.
 He will arrive in mid-June to train the team.
 He has already done what we want to achieve in Flamengo – to win everything!”

 A key date in the diary for Jesus will be the meeting with Ecuadorians Emelec in the Copa Libertadores, with the first leg away in Guayaquil scheduled for Wednesday 25th July and the return a week later.
 Flamengo have won the prestigious trophy just once in their history, with club legend Zico inspiring the triumph in 1981.
+As one of Brazil's top teams, it is a disappointing return that Jesus will look to rectify, and you can place your bets on his doing so at maxbet to enjoy a big win.

 Jesus becomes only the second non-Brazilian to coach Flamengo since before the 1981 triumph and the second Portuguese boss in the club’s history.
 Cândido de Oliveira, who had three spells in charge of the Portugal national team, spent a brief period at the club in 1950 during the year the city's famous Maracanã Stadium was opened.